deepmistry96/knowlege-repository/gpu-enhanced-hpc/NVIDIA/Tensor Cores.md

 - **Algorithms**: Those involving heavy linear algebra computations, especially large-scale matrix multiplications.
 - **Workloads**: Training and inference of deep neural networks in computer vision, NLP, speech recognition, and large-scale recommendation systems.

-Given your experience in AI/ML, you might recognize that while AMD GPUs offer strong general-purpose performance, the specialized acceleration provided by NVIDIA's Tensor Cores can be a significant advantage for certain deep learning tasks.
+Given your experience in AI/ML, you might recognize that while [[AMD]] GPUs offer strong general-purpose performance, the specialized acceleration provided by [[NVIDIA]]'s Tensor Cores can be a significant advantage for certain deep learning tasks.
 This is especially true when training large models or deploying services that require high throughput and low latency.